 - Najebany jak szpak – fucked like a star (yes, please excuse the profanity again, and no, I don’t know why exotic birds always have to be used for such linguistic images)

 - Zachlany w trupa – buried like a corpse

 - Najebany jak Messerschmidt – fucked like a Messerschmidt airplane (sorry again …)

 The end of the world – the Polish language knows it

 The contrasts between city and country can be quite stark in Poland.
 Therefore, the Polish language knows many expressions to describe a lonely, remote or boring place.
 Here are some of the most beautiful ones and their English translation:

-- Tam, gdzie psy dupami szczekają – Where dogs’ asses bark
+- Tam, gdzie psy dupami szczekają – where the dogs bark with their asses

 - Tam, gdzie prąd zawraca w kablach – where the current in the cables reverses

 - Tam, gdzie raki zimują – where the crabs hibernate